robjwells/adventofcode-solutions/README.md

 # adventofcode-solutions
-Python solutions for [adventofcode.com](http://adventofcode.com) puzzles.
+Solutions for [adventofcode.com](http://adventofcode.com) puzzles, in Python and JavaScript.